-Made in Switzerland by TESA, the leader in Swiss-made precision measuring instruments.
+Made by TESA, the leader in Swiss precision measuring instruments.
 IP67 dust and liquid resistant coolant proof calipers with or without SPC (RS-232) output.
 This means they're totally protected from dust penetration and they still function correctly after having been subjected to low pressure water jets from all directions for three minutes.
 TESA Twin-Cal is identical to Brown & Sharpe Twin-Cal.
 The Brown & Sharpe name is used for marketing purposes in the USA while TESA covers the rest of the globe.

 - All digital models feature thumb wheel for easy sliding control

 - Depth rod is availabe in round or square versions for the 6-inch model